 She met and married “the other” Charles Bowman (now deceased) who was a Common Councilman for Aldgate Ward for some years.
 He was also Lime Street Ward Club’s Master in 1997/8

 She spent 6 years travelling all over the world with him, hosting and organising numerous social events.
 She has 2 children Nick & Sophie.

-Rosi joined Lime St. Ward Club in 1996.
+Rosie joined Lime St. Ward Club in 1996.
 She became a Liveryman of the Worshipful Company of Poulters in 2008.
 She was also a founder member of the Ward Club Events Sub committee.
-Rosi has been very involved for some years both as a participant and organiser for the biennial Red Cross Fair,
+Rosie has been very involved for some years both as a participant and organiser for the biennial Red Cross Fair,